Malta Command: Local Maltese units (Regular and Territorial)

-The War Draws to a Close and the Post War Period
+End of the war and the post war period

 On 2 December 1944 Malta Command regained its status as an independent command and it ceased its command relationship with GHQ Middle East in Cairo.
 The British would remember the war in a somewhat detached and romanticised fashion in films like The Malta Story; the Maltese never had a chance to record their views being viewed as 'plucky' citizens of a British colony.

+General Officers Commanding from 1951-62 were: